jshprentz/rate_limited_wget/README.md

     Limit 4 requests     :13, 10s
 ```

-The library maintains a list of _ready times_ when the rate limit time periods end.
+Each rate limit has a list of _ready times,_ the times when the rate limit time periods end.
 The ready times after the sixth request above are: 14, 17, 20, and 23.

 If the next ```wget``` request comes before the earliest ready time, 14 seconds, the